awesome-pro/neon-website/content/docs/guides/schema-diff-tutorial.md

    If you're still in `psql`, exit using `\q`.

-   Using the Neon CLI, create the development branch.
+   Using the Unique CLI, create the development branch.
 Include `--project-id` if you have multiple projects.

    ```bash
    neon branches create --name dev/jordan --parent main